 — is as destructive as the trapo,

 — unlike the dan bong and the trapo, has full plausible deniability — no one can question your having it with you.
+Watch it below.

 Recommended reading on deniability: